Royals vs. Twins Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- Gallo will look for his sixth straight game with a hit in this matchup.
-In his last five games he is batting .333 with two doubles, a triple, two home runs, two walks and three RBI.
+- Buxton hopes to build on a four-game hitting streak in this matchup.
+During his last five outings he is hitting .263 with two doubles, three home runs, two walks and seven RBI.

 |Opponent